-Beneficiaries reported numerous benefits from partnering with other businesses, with 62% of beneficiaries reporting opportunities to network as a strong benefit.
+Beneficiaries report numerous benefits from partnering with other businesses, with 62% of beneficiaries stating opportunities to network as a strong benefit.

-Additionally, beneficiaries also reported access to new markets, skill-building, more access to existing markets, opportunities for new ventures, and additional investors as all benefits of business partnerships.
+Additionally, beneficiaries also report access to new markets, skill-building, more access to existing markets, opportunities for new ventures, and additional investors as all benefits of business partnerships.

-Figure 52: Benefits From Partnerships
+Figure 52 Benefits from partnerships